linuxdaemon/SourceBot/README.md

  User user = client.user();
  </pre></code>

- 8. You will need to keep this window open during [installion](#installing) or copy the consumer key, consumer secret, token, and token secret to a file
+ You will need to keep this window open during [installation](#installing) or copy the consumer key, consumer secret, token, and token secret to a file

 ## Installing
 To install the bot, you first need a [mysql database](#setup-database) and a [Tumblr API key](#tumblr-api)